esheldon/nsim/config/README.md

             for this fact

     - run-bd06mcal-degrade01
+        - this one using sheared sim, noise 0.001 target 0.01
+    - run-bd06mcal-degrade02
-        - this one using sheared sim
+        - this one using sheared sim, noise 0.0001 target 0.01